-Should you buy the Huawei MateBook X Pro 2020?
+You should buy the Huawei MateBook X Pro 2020 if…

-It’s also worth considering the Honor MagicBook 14 as an alternative; it’s almost identical to the MateBook X Pro albeit with a slightly weaker performance and a standard Full HD display, but available for a few hundred quid less.
+If you don’t need a high-end performance, it’s worth considering the Honor MagicBook 14 as an alternative; it’s almost identical to the MateBook X Pro albeit with a slightly weaker performance, a standard Full HD display, and a more affordable price point.

 The MateBook X Pro 2020’s screen suffers from issues with glare, which means it can be difficult to see what’s on the display when using the laptop outside on a sunny day.
 Battery life is also underwhelming.